 Lessons From Our Past Should Guide Our Future

-An active industrial policy geared toward recovering our manufacturing capability can work and has worked.
+An active industrial policy geared toward recovering our manufacturing capability can work and has worked before.
 There are many examples of this from U.S. history, championed by both sides of the aisle.
 In fact, tariffs effectively built the wealth of this country and have been a very valuable tool for managing growth for the better part of 200 years.
 We should not strive to return to colonial “subject” status with respect to today’s new economic imperialists in Japan, China, Germany, the United Kingdom, the Netherlands, or Mexico.

 Manufacturing Core To Early American Independence

 In colonial America, England prevented American manufacturing by using tactics that included arresting and jailing anyone with manufacturing talent who would move from England to the colonies.
 In response to the English demand that we ship to them our timber, iron ore, rice, cotton, indigo, and natural resources, and import from them the manufactured finished articles thereby remaining a banana republic, Alexander Hamilton in his famous treatise “Report on Manufacturers” called for steps instead to build up our own manufacturing and to build our country.
 The first bill that passed in Congress on July 4, 1789, was a “protectionism” tariff bill: a 50% tariff on 60 different articles.

 Policy Of Protecting Key Strategic Industries Like Steel, Agriculture